Sex Matters (advocacy group): For Women Scotland Ltd v The Scottish Ministers

 Sex Matters intervened at the UK Supreme Court in the case For Women Scotland Ltd v The Scottish Ministers that was decided in April 2025 and welcomed the Court's ruling.
 A subsequent YouGov poll commissioned by Sex Matters reported that almost two thirds of those surveyed agreed with the Supreme Court ruling.

 Peggie v NHS Fife

 In January 2025, when Sandie Peggie decided to submit a claim to an employment tribunal against NHS Fife and Dr Upton, a transgender doctor, after being placed on leave due to confronting the doctor for being in the women's changing room, Sex Matters supported her by providing legal and media services.
 Naomi Cunningham, chair of Sex Matters, acted as counsel in a personal capacity.

 Kenwood Ladies' Pond

 In July 2025, Sex Matters said it would pursue legal action against the City of London Corporation, over allowing trans women to swim in the Kenwood Ladies' Pond at Hampstead Heath; the Kenwood Ladies' Pond Association had previously voted to reject a definition of 'woman' which excluded trans women.
 A submission for judicial review was filed in August 2025.
+The review was dismissed in January 2026, but in March 2026 Sex Matters won a subsequent appeal bid and the case was returned to the High Court.